 The German brand will soon start selling its new Sinn EZM 10 “Einsatzzeitmesser” Pilot with a 24-hour GMT display and an impressive (at least, for a pilot’s watch) water resistance rating of whole 200 meters.
-As the German watchmaker readily admits, the new automatic chronograph is a tribute to timekeepers that were powered by the legendary caliber Lemania 5100.
+As the watchmaker readily admits, the new automatic chronograph is a tribute to timekeepers that were powered by the legendary caliber Lemania 5100.
 No longer in production, it was adored by the German military thanks to an almost unrivaled combination of legibility and reliability that it provided.
 The secret, of course, was in the unique layout of its chronograph display.

 The new Sinn EZM 10 Pilot Chronograph basically reproduces this design.
 The watch, too, has a central seconds and jump-action minute counter, a 24-hour second time-zone display at 3 hours, a subsidiary seconds display at 9 hours, and a 12-hour chronograph totalizer at 6 o’clock.

-Since the good old Lemania 5100 is (to say the least) in short supply these days, the German engineers took a well-known ETA Valjoux 7750 industry workhorse and thoroughly modified it in-house in order to reproduce functionality of the cal.
+Since the good old Lemania 5100 is (to say the least) in short supply these days, the German engineers took a well-known ETA Valjoux 7750 industry workhorse and thoroughly modified it in-house in order to reproduce the functionality of the cal.
 5100.

-Called Sinn caliber SZ01, the movement is built on 34 jewels and features a DIAPAL lubricant-free escapement that has the anchor escapement palette jewels -a traditional design for mass-produced Swiss movements- substituted with a lot more resistant to wear diamond palettes.
+Called Sinn caliber SZ01, the movement is built on 34 jewels and features a DIAPAL lubricant-free escapement that has the anchor escapement palette jewels -traditional design for mass-produced Swiss movements- substituted with a lot more resistant to wear diamond palettes.
 Hence the name: DIA+PAL.

-The whole setup was placed inside a feather-weight 44 millimeter case crafted from so called “tegimented” (specially hardened in order to dramatically increase its scratch-resistance) titanium alloy.
-Being around 15.60 millimeters in height, the watch is clearly not the slimmest timekeeper on the market, but you can’t call it gargantuan either.
+The whole setup was placed inside a feather-weight 44-millimeter case crafted from so-called “tegimented” (specially hardened in order to dramatically increase its scratch-resistance) titanium alloy.
+Being around 15.60 millimeters in height, the Einsatzzeitmesser is not the slimmest timekeeper on the market, but you can’t call it gargantuan either.

-Trying to justify the unusually high price of the new pilot’s watch, the Germans also equipped its rotating bezel with a sapphire crystal insert that, besides making the bezel more pleasant to look at, also increased its scratch-resistance: it is usually the lacquered finish of the bezel that shows the first signs of wear.
+Trying to justify the unusually high price, the Germans also equipped its rotating bezel with a sapphire crystal insert that, besides making the bezel more pleasant to look at, also increased its scratch-resistance: it is usually the lacquered finish of the bezel that shows the first signs of wear.